Changing the order of a dynamical phase transition through fluctuations in a quantum p-spin model: Non-equilibrium spin-wave dynamics

+The equations of motion for the spin-wave correlators are derived from the Heisenberg equations generated by the sum of the quadratic Hamiltonians $\hat{U}_2^{0}+\hat{U}_2$ and read as follows:

-defined for each value of $k = 2\pi n/N$, where $n=1,\dots,N-1$.
-We notice that, in the limit of $J \to 0$, the equations \eqref{eqangles} decouple from the quantum feedback and reduce to a representation of equation \eqref{Hamiltonequation} in the spherical coordinates $\theta(t)$ and $\phi(t)$.\\
+We refer the reader to Refs.~\cite{Lerose2018,Lerose2019} for a more detailed calculation.
+We observe that, in the limit of $J \to 0$, the equations \eqref{eq:dynamics_angles_NEQSWT} decouple from the quantum feedback and consistently reduce to a representation of Eq.~\eqref{eq:Hamilton_equation} in the spherical coordinates $\theta(t)$ and $\phi(t)$.\\